lrudemm/Weather-App/README.md

 # Weather-App

-### The project is available on line hosted through Replit and can be viewed here:
+### The project is available on line hosted through my Replit account and can be viewed here:
 > https://weather-app.mrrud.repl.co

 ## Refrence Website